T-mclennan/Chat-App/README.md

  # @author   Tristan Mclennan
- # This was a school project from CS 667: We never fully finished the docker deployment due to time constraints.
+ # This was a school project from CS 667, I'm looking to refactor and re-deploy it soon!
- # I'm looking to figure out what the bugs are, get it deployed, and then polish it and add functionality.

 Requirements for project:
 - Express back end with get/post endpoints